ShaniceWilliams/My-Learnings/Pandas/Grouping_and_Sorting.md

 reviews.groupby('winery').apply(lambda df: df.title.iloc[0])
 ```

-WE can also group by more than one column, like in the next example we can look for the best wine grouped by country and province:
+We can also group by more than one column, like in the next example we can look for the best wine grouped by country and province:

 ```Python
 reviews.groupby(['country', 'province']).apply(lambda df: df.loc[df.points.idxmax()])